denschwarz/PPT-Analysis/README.md

 5) Possible Tasks

-- How many events do you analyse?
+- How many data events do you analyse?
-- How many events do you see in each channel?
+- How many data events do you see in each channel?
-- What is the highest pT of any Lepton?
+- What is the highest pT of any Lepton in data?
 - Do you see more +1 or -1 charged leptons?
+What do you expect?
 - Reconstruct all Z bosons and plot the mass
 - Reconstruct Higgs Boson and plot the mass